ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 Some other ways to output the edited content include:

-* {@link features/export-word Export to Word} &ndash; Allows you to generate editable `.docx` files out of your editor-created content.
+* {@link features/export-word Export to Word} &ndash; Generate editable `.docx` files out of your editor-created content.
-* {@link features/export-pdf Export to PDF} &ndash; Allows you to generate portable PDF files out of your editor-created content.
+* {@link features/export-pdf Export to PDF} &ndash; Generate portable PDF files out of your editor-created content.
+* {@link features/autoformat Autoformatting} &ndash; Use markdown-like markers as you type and CKEditor 5 will automatically format your content!

 ## Installation